-The Department of Pharmaceutical Sciences offers graduate study leading to the Doctor of Philosophy degree.
-Advanced work may be selected from pharmaceutics, pharmacokinetics, pharmacology, and medicinal chemistry.
+The Department of Pharmaceutical Sciences offers graduate study leading to the Master of Science and Doctor of Philosophy degrees.
+Advanced work may be selected from pharmaceutics, pharmacokinetics, pharmacology, and medicinal chemistry.”

 The pharmaceutical sciences curriculum consists of a core of courses involving both basic and pharmaceutical sciences.
 In addition, students will select courses that will prepare them to be competent scientists in their fields.